 For SEL{cum} criteria, the soft start and ramp up of blow energies along with the total duration of piling and strike rate must also be considered.
 These are summarised for the two foundation scenarios in Table 3-2 and Table 3-3.

-In a 24-hour period it is expected that either a single monopile foundation or two multi-leg foundations can be installed, and this has been taken into consideration for the modelling.
-It is expected that only one piling vessel will be in operation at the proposed development at any one time.
+In a 24-hour period it is expected that either a single monopile foundation or four legs of the jacket pile foundations can be installed.